sal-car/BarkBistros/README.md

 ### End-to-end Testing

 The tests in tests/cypress are some basic UI testing for seeing that the elements render on the page and that the correct results appear when the user searches for a restaurant.
-To run it through the Cypress UI, run
+To run it through the Cypress UI, **first run the app using the meteor command above**, and then run:

 ```bash
 $ npm run cypress:ui
 ```

-or, if you prefer to see the tests in the console,
+or, if you prefer to see the tests in the console:

 ```bash
 $ npm run cypress:headless